 What is it?
-Store traffic refers to the number of visitors to your store.
+Store traffic refers to the number of visitors to your retail business.
 It’s easier to measure traffic for online shoppers visiting your site.
-But physical retailers can, and should, measure actual pedestrians walking into a store.
+But brick-and-mortar retail companies can, and should, measure actual pedestrians walking into a store.

 Why is it important?
-Monitoring store traffic enables retailers to get an accurate count of online shoppers and/or pedestrians visiting a store, aka potential customers.
+Monitoring retail store traffic metrics enables retailers to get an accurate count of ecommerce shoppers and/or pedestrians visiting a store, each a potential customer.
 Retailers can compare store traffic numbers and total sales to unlock more detailed KPIs.

-For example, retailers can compare the total number of transactions during a given time with the total number visitors at that time.
+For example, retail metrics can show the total number of transactions during a given time along with the total customer count.
 This gives an average value for each visitor.
 With this in hand, retailers can say “if I want to increase sales by x, I need an x increase in visitors.”
 This is hugely important for setting actionable, achievable goals.

 Gross profit margins

 What is it?
-Gross profit margins are the difference between the cost of the product and amount it sold for.
-These margins are represented as percentages.
-For example, if a product cost your business $60 to make (or acquire) and you sell it for $100, the difference is $40 and the profit margin is 40 percent.
+A gross margin is the difference between the cost of the product and amount it sold for.
+These margins are represented as a percentage.
+For example, if a product cost your business $60 to make (or acquire) and you sell it for $100, the difference is $40 and the profit margin is 40%.

-Adopting these three critical KPIs can transform your decision making and boost your business to new heights.
+Adopting these three critical retail metrics can transform your decision-making and boost your company to new heights.
 But informed business decisions are only as good as the data that’s backing them.

 This is where software comes into play.
 Retail data has reached a point where nearly every instance or interaction has value and needs to be noted.
 To track this information, you need software that automates gathering, storing, analyzing and reporting processes.